ULPOWER UL260i Aero Engine

 This has resulted in the UL260 and UL350 family of engines.
 Designed as a four cylinder, air cooled, direct drive, multipoint injected and FADEC equipped low RPM engine.
 To this day several aircraft manufacturers have included this engine in their designs.
 One could say that the designers have succeeded in their goals.

-2012 saw the introduction of a new range of six cylinder model from this company.
-Based on the same construction principles they continue their novel design philosophy into higher powered engines.
+In 2014 we saw the introduction of a new range of six cylinder model from this company.
+It is based on the same construction principles as such they have continued their novel design philosophy into higher powered engines.

-This has resulted in an Aero engine with an excellent power to weight ratio suitable for use in ultra light, LSA and other small experimental homebuilt aircraft.
-If you are looking for a modern, non complex (Rotax), light weight, fuel efficient engine then this is the one.
+This has resulted in an Aero engine with an excellent power to weight ratio suitable for use in ultra light, LSA and other small to medium sized experimental homebuilt aircraft.
+If you are looking for a modern, non complex (Rotax), light weight, fuel efficient engine then this is the one!

-The engine has a Full Authority Digital Control and it controls all aspects of operation, altitude compensation, the amount of fuel injected and the timing of the ignition.
+The engine is fitted with a Full Authority Digital Control and it controls all aspects of operation, altitude and temperature compensation, the amount of fuel injected and the timing of the ignition.
 All of this results in a stable RPM, no icing, lower fuel consumption, easier starting (just press the button and go) and good throttle response.
 Follow the next link for more detailed information about ULPower FADEC.

 ULpower has included a number of modern features in their engines which are very attractive to aircraft builders.
 Below a list: